swachter/scala-ts/readme.md

 Without additional measures, it is not possible to access the interface `x.I` from declarations inside the namespace `ns.x`.
 The reason is the existence of the interface `ns.x.I` which shadows the interface `x.I`.

 TypeScript does not offer a 'root' namespace indicator comparable to the `_root_` package indicator available in Scala.
-However, using namespace imports it is possible to define namespace aliases for all top-level packages.
+However, using namespace imports it is possible to define namespace aliases for all top-level packages as seen above.

 If the setting `scalaTsPreventTypeShadowing` is enabled then namespace aliases are emitted for all top-level packages.
 Types are referenced using these aliases.